WorksheetCode-sensitiveLast reviewed July 7, 2026

 Should PV cable sizing be a separate calculator?

-For EleCalculator, the safer workflow is a PV worksheet connected to existing calculators.
+For this worksheet, the safer workflow is a PV worksheet connected to existing calculators.
 DC source circuits use the DC voltage-drop and combiner tools; inverter AC output circuits use the wire size, voltage-drop, and ampacity tools.
-The worksheet keeps the PV handoff visible without pretending to replace listed-equipment or AHJ review.
+The worksheet keeps the PV documentation visible without pretending to replace listed-equipment or AHJ review.

 Which current should I enter for PV voltage drop?

 Use the documented current basis for the run being screened.
-For a module source circuit that usually starts from module Isc and the source-circuit review.
+For a module source circuit, use module Isc with the required source-circuit review.
 For inverter AC output, use the inverter output current from the inverter data or sizing result.

 Can voltage drop control PV conductor size?